mmegps/mmegps.github.io/_posts/2023-6-24-From-me-to-we.md

 In conclusion, the context in which you're building – for yourself or for others – significantly impacts your approach and progress.
 When building for yourself, your satisfaction is the ultimate judge; for others, a keen ear, the ability to reflect, and adaptability are crucial.
 There are no shortcuts or alternative paths.
 This is the way.

 **Note**: This blog post is a collaboration between the author and ChatGPT, a large language model from OpenAI.
-The author provided the ideas and the wrote the content.
+The author provided the ideas and wrote the content.
 ChatGPT provided proof-reading and feedback for improvements.

 Note: This post was first published on LinkedIn [here](https://www.linkedin.com/pulse/from-me-we-navigating-shift-creative-intentions-mohit-mehta/).